thedirtyd/yet-another-media-player/README.md

 ## Notes

 - When an entity is manually selected it will be pinned in place and will not auto-switch to the more recently playing entity for that session.
 Tap or click the pin icon that appears to unpin the entity.
-- Entity names can be updated via YAML, but if you try and add a new entity through the ui then the YAML based entities disappear.
-It is recommended to either use the ui or YAML, but not both.
+- Entity names and separate volume entities are set via YAML.
+The ui will show "[object Object]" for customized entities
 - Actions can run any home assistant service, not just media services.
 Specifying "current" in the entity_id field will target the currently selected entity.